 Why EELS?

-EELS is a powerful technique that provides both compositional and chemical information from sub-nanometer areas in the sample.
-Due to the large interaction cross-sections and narrow angular distribution of the scattered electrons, EELS is very sensitive and highly localized technique.
-The benefit of core-level EELS is its sensitivity to all elements in the periodic table (with the exception of atomic hydrogen).
+EELS is a powerful technique that provides compositional and chemical information from sub-nanometer areas in the sample.
+Due to the large interaction cross-sections and narrow angular distribution of the scattered electrons, EELS is a very sensitive and highly localized technique.
+The benefit of core-level EELS is its sensitivity to all elements in the periodic table (except atomic hydrogen).
 The deexcitation processes are competitive, resulting in near zero x-ray yield for low Z elements and near zero Auger yield for high Z elements.
 These processes reach parity (50/50 yield) around germanium (atomic number 32).
-In addition, EELS has the ability to probe the local density of states, which makes it uniquely suited to measure changes in local bonding at near atomic resolution.
+In addition, EELS can probe the local density of states, making it uniquely suited to measure changes in local bonding at near-atomic resolution.

 Comparison Table